Steps and Benefits of the Navasana Yoga Pose

 Build your abdominal strength and reduces back pain

 Navasana builds incredible core strength.
 Such strength helps us feel more supported in all of our daily activities.
 Done properly, it also can reduce back pain and leave you with much better posture and balance.
-If you are experiencing back pain, practice with knees bent and support yourself with fingertips on the ground until you are a bit stronger.
+If you are experiencing back pain, practice with your knees bent and support yourself with fingertips on the ground until you are a bit stronger.
 Keeping the back straight is very important.

 Focuses your mind